imnitin28/Kubernetes-learning/README.md

 ###### Way 2
 kubectl edit deploy nginx-deploy

 What if by mistake we did this nginx-container=nginx:1.91 insted of nginx-container=nginx:1.9.1 -- It will get stucked
--- We need to do rollback to previous stable release kubectl set image deploy nginx-deploy nginx-container=nginx:1.91 kubectl set image deploy nginx-deploy nginx-container=nginx:1.91 --record -- with --record K8s will record this command in its history
+-- We need to do rollback to previous stable release kubectl set image deploy nginx-deploy nginx-container=nginx:1.91 kubectl set image deploy nginx-deploy nginx-container=nginx:1.91 --record -- with --record K8s will record this command in resource annotation kubernetes.io/change-cause

 knoldus@nitin-knoldus:~/Desktop/KubernetesResources/Kubernetes-learning/Day4-Replicas/DocExamples$ kubectl rollout status deployment/nginx-deploy
 Waiting for deployment "nginx-deploy" rollout to finish: 1 out of 3 new replicas have been updated...